dailinsubjam/Lightroom-JPEG-Selector/README.md

 # TODOs
 Mostly done...But there are still some TODOs
 - [ ] Update instructions
-- [ ] Add arguments like dates, filter way, catalog path etc. to CLI
+- [ ] Add parameterable arguments like dates, filter way, catalog path etc.
+- [ ] Cleanup